Church of St. James the Greater (Jihlava): Interesting facts

-The legend about the bell Zuzana
+The legend of the bell Zuzana

-The burghers of Jihlava, who wanted to show off their richness to the surroundings, invited a famous bellmaker Brikci of Cinperk to create a bell for them, which would become famous across the whole land.
-They promised him a nice amount of coins, if the work would be successful.
-And so the great bell was created in the fortification moat near the Virgin gate on the day of St. Michael in 1563.
-When the metal was melted in the big boiler, women and girls, young and old, sinful and pious came and threw gold chains, rings, jewels and hardly earned and speared coins into the boiling melt.
-All of this slowly disappeared in the forge.
-The biggest amount of coins donated a woman named Zuzana.
-It was 1840 golden coins, to redeem herself.
+The burghers of Jihlava wanted to show off their wealth to the surrounding citizens so they invited a famous bellmaker Brikci of Cinperk to create a bell that would become famous across the whole land for them.
+They promised him a good amount of money if his work was successful.
+The great bell was created in the fortification moat near the Virgin Gate on the day of St. Michael in 1563.
+When the metal was melted in the big boiler, many people from Jihlava came and threw gold chains, rings, jewels, and hardly earned and speared coins into the boiling melt.
+All of the gold slowly disappeared in the forge.
+The biggest amount of coins was donated by a woman named Zuzana.
+The coins were from 1840 and golden coins, she donated them to redeem herself.
 As soon as the bell, baptized by the name of James, was hung on the tower in 1563, Zuzana sat on a chair between the temple doors and let it ring.
-And since then everybody refers to the bell as Zuzana, although its name is James.
+And since then everybody has referred to the bell as Zuzana, although its name is James.